kylefaucher/parallax/README.md

-## boilerplate
+## parallax collage
-HTML boilerplate using SASS and Compass
+A multi-layer collage using photos I've taken and a parallax effect